 Synchronized Shifting is designed to complement rather than replace manual shifting and is especially useful when you are using auxiliary sprint, climbing or TT shifters, or, for Dura-Ace, the shifter buttons on the top of the hoods.

-In short, if you’re climbing with your hands on top the handlebar, you can easily shift the front derailleurs by just shifting the rear derailleurs.
+In short, if you’re climbing with your hands on top of the handlebar, you can easily shift the front derailleurs by just shifting the rear derailleurs.
 The gear change at the rear will trigger the front derailleur to shift.

 These days it’s not uncommon to see gearing that goes up to 32T or even 34T.
 Even the pros ride 30T or 32T on really mountainous days in the Grand Tours, like at the 2017 Vuelta Espane.